 Energy, engineering and architecture

-• Energy engineer.
+- Energy engineer.
 An energy engineer’s salary depends on the level of employment and experience.
-Your salary could begin at £27,000 and extend to £55,000 per year as you progress in seniority.
+Your salary could begin at £23,000 and increase to £64,000 per year as you progress in seniority.

-• Architect.
-The range of salaries available to you as an architect extends from £30,000 to £70,000 per year.
+- Architect.
+The range of salaries available to you as an architect spans from around £34,000 to over £65,000 per year.
 This depends on your seniority and the type of architectural work you’re doing.

 Property and construction

-• Contractor.
-As a contractor, your salary could vary from £20,000 per year in a starting position to £60,000 per year in a senior role for large or complex projects.
+- Site manager for a contractor.
+As a contractor, your salary could vary from £30,000 per year in a starting position to £100,000+ per year in a senior role for large or complex projects.

-• Estate agent.
-When working as an estate agent, your salary could be between £18,000 and £40,000 per year depending on seniority, the type of property you’re selling and the geographical location with estate agents in the south eastern area of the country earning more due to higher property prices.
+- Estate agent.
+When working as an estate agent, your salary could be between £22,000 and £40,000 per year depending on seniority, the type of property you’re selling and the geographical location with estate agents in the south eastern area of the country earning more due to higher property prices.
+Some estate agents can earn over £100,000.

 Key employers